m-dango/asdf-raku/README.md

 ## Install

+Depends on `bash`, `curl`/`wget`, and `tar`.

 ```
 asdf plugin add raku https://github.com/m-dango/asdf-raku.git
 asdf list all raku
 asdf install raku latest
 ```

-Depends on `bash`, `curl`/`wget`, and `tar`.
+By default, downloads and installs a precompiled Rakudo, including the Zef module manager.

+If you set the `$ASDF_RAKU_BUILD` environment variable, Rakudo will instead be built from source, and will not include Zef.
+Additional deps will also be required (and can be found [here](https://rakudo.org/downloads/rakudo/source).

+You can choose your build backends using the `$ASDF_RAKU_BACKENDS` environment variable.

 ## Use

 Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Raku.

 ## Notes

-By default, downloads and installs a precompiled Rakudo, including the Zef module manager.

-If you set the `$ASDF_RAKU_BUILD` environment variable, Rakudo will instead be built from source, and will not include Zef.

-You can choose your build backends using the `$ASDF_RAKU_BACKENDS` environment variable.

 Rakudo versions sourced from [skaji/rakudo-releases](https://github.com/skaji/rakudo-releases).